gwleuverink/lockdown/docs/index.md

 Easily lock sections of your Laravel app with Basic Access Authentication.

 Lockdown provides a flexible middleware that supports multiple configurations due to it's guard setup similar to Laravel's authentication guards.

-Lockdown also supports multiple driver types which defines multipe ways to store user credentials and provides the ability to extend drivers so behaviour can be completely customised to your needs.
+Lockdown ships with confguration & database drivers and provides support for custom drivers in order to serve any implementation you might need.

 ## Installation